 - Then season the chicken evenly with Italian seasoning.

-- Drizzle ¼ cup of extra-virgin olive oil over the chicken.
+- Drizzle ¼ cup of extra-virgin olive oil over the ingredients, nicely coating the chicken.

 - Arrange the fresh Rosemary sprigs in the pan around the chicken.